 The best-known example of this is DuckDuckGo.
 What we like about DuckDuckGo is it protects searches by stopping 'search leakage' by default.
 This means visited sites will not know what other terms a user searched for and will not be sent a user's IP address or browser user agent.
 It also offers an encrypted version that connects to the encrypted versions of major websites, preserving some privacy between the user and the site.

 In addition, DuckDuckGo offers a neat password-protected 'cloud save' setting that makes it possible to create search policies and sync these across devices using the search engine.

 Launched in late 2015, Oscobo returns UK-specific search results by default (which DuckDuckGo will require a manual setting for).
 As with DuckDuckGo, the search results are based on Yahoo and Bing although the US outfit also has some of its own spidering.
 Beyond that, Oscobo does not record IP address or any other user data.
 According to its founders, no trace of searches made from a computer is left behind.
 It makes its money from sponsored search returns.

 Techworld's sister title Computerworld UK recently covered the issue of alternative DNS nameservers, including Norton ConnecSafe, OpenDNS, Comodo Secure DNS, DNS.Watch, VeriSign and, of course, Google.

-However, as with any DNS nameserver, there are also privacy concerns because the growing number of free services are really being driven by data gathering.
-The only way to bypass nameservers completely is to use a VPN provider’s infrastructure.
+However, any DNS nameserver will raise also privacy concerns because the growing number of free services are driven by data gathering.
+The only way to bypass nameservers completely is to use a VPN provider's infrastructure.
 The point of even mentioning them is that using an alternative might be faster than the ISP but come at the expense of less privacy.